prathamesh66/Milestone_2/README.md

 TaskForm.jsx: Handles task input and validation.

-TaskList.jsx: Displays the list of tasks and provides editing and deleting functionalities.
+TaskList.jsx: Displays the list of tasks and provides editing and deleting functionalities..